polidario/Elena/README.md

-# Shopify App Development Course Sourse Files
+# :sparkles: Shopify App Development Course Sourse Files :sparkles:

 Shopify is growing exponentially!
 A lot of eCommerce businesses are being built using Shopify.
 Why not take this opportunity to learn how to create a Shopify app and make a profit out of it by making an app that works and helps Shopify merchants.